View Document

 • Use of alcohol and drugs

-(7) This Procedure is written in support of the Enterprise Agreement and does not intend to replace the relevant clauseS in the Enterprise Agreement.
+(7) This Procedure is written in support of the Enterprise Agreement and does not intend to replace the relevant clauses in the Enterprise Agreement.

 (8) Disputes relating to the Enterprise Agreement, National Employment Standards(NES), and whether the University had reasonable business grounds to refuse a request for a flexible working arrangement or extension of unpaid parental leave are dealt with separately in accordance with ‘Dispute Resolution Procedures’ detailed in the Enterprise Agreement.